The Great Mayan March: Hiking Tour of Guatemala

 Today, meet your driver and transfer to Guatemala City Airport.
 National flight Guatemala – Flores (included).
 Sunset in Yaxha

-Arrival at 12:30 at Flores airport and departure for Yaxha, green water in Mayan language.
+Arrival at 12:30 at Flores airport and departure for Yaxha, meaning “green waters” in the Mayan language.
 Lunch (not included) near the site.
 The city is located on the shores of Lake Yaxha, which served to supply fresh water to the Mayan population.
 Walk on the marked trails of this large and rarely visited site.
-Do not miss the sunset with a view of the lake from the Temple de las Manos Rojas .
+Don’t miss the sunset with a view of the lake from the Temple de las Manos Rojas!

-Road to Tikal National Park .
-Transfer to your hotel for one night in the heart of the Peten jungle.
+Road to Tikal National Park.
+Transfer to your hotel for a night in the heart of the Peten jungle.
 Overnight stay at the hotel Jungle Lodge Tikal.

 Day 10 : Tikal

-Today is dedicated to the exploration of the impressive city of Tikal, built in the 4th century BC.
-The city reached its peak between the 3rd and 9th century AD.
+Day dedicated to the exploration of the impressive city of Tikal, built in the 4th century BC.
+The impressive Mayan city reached its peak between the 3rd and 9th centuries AD.

-Some 3,000 structures emerge from the rainforest in a mystical atmosphere.
-The Temple of the Great Jaguar faces that of the masks on the main square, in the center of the city.
-At a height of 65 meters, the Serpent Temple was the tallest building in the New World until the 19th century.
+Some 3,000 structures rise from the rain forest in a mystical atmosphere.
+The temple of The Great Jaguar faces the Temple of the Masks on the great square, the heart center of the city.
+At 65 meters high, the Snake Temple was the highest building in the new world until the 19th century.

-Nature very much still present at Tikal, engulfing every traveler who enters the reserve.
-Spider monkeys, pheasants, coatis, toucans and other multicolored parrots are on display.
-The screams of the howler monkeys can be heard for miles around.
-Odors of lianas and roots surprise you as you explore the site.
+Nature is not to be outdone, engulfing the traveler who enters the reserve.
+Watch for spider monkeys, pheasants, coatis, toucans and other multicolored parrots.
+The cries of howler monkeys can be heard for miles around.
+Smells of lianas and roots surprise the traveler.

-In 2017, new research techniques have uncovered temples still buried in the jungle.
-Tikal has not finished revealing all its mysteries…
+In 2017, new research techniques discovered uncovered temples still buried in the jungle.
+Tikal has not yet finished revealing all its mysteries…

 After the visit, transfer to the Flores peninsula.
-Option included : english speaking local guide in XXX (meeting at xxx at xxx) Option included : Entrance fees to Tikal.
+Option included: English speaking local guide Option included: Entrance fees to Tikal.
 Overnight stay at the hotel Isla de Flores.
 Premium Room.

 Day 11 : Livingston

-Today, travel approximately 4 hours to the Rio Dulce .
-Here you can feel the atmosphere of the Caribbean!
-Visit Fort San Felipe which was built in the 17th centre to stop the continuous pirate attacks and view the many sailboats that anchor here today.
+Today, travel approximately 4 hours to the Rio Dulce.
+Start to feel the Caribbean vibes!
+Visit Fort San Felipe, built in the 17th century to stop the recurrent pirate attacks and view the many sailboats that anchor here today.

 Sweet Rio Dulce